Elizabeth Henley is an attorney working with both the strategic partnerships and water resources practice areas at Smith Partners.

 - J.D., University of Minnesota Law School, 2015; Articles Editor of the Minnesota Law Review.

-- M.S. anticipated Spring 2016, University of Minnesota College of Food, Agricultural and Natural Resource Sciences, Water Resources Science.
+- M.S.
+Spring 2016, University of Minnesota College of Food, Agricultural and Natural Resource Sciences, Water Resources Science.

 - B.A., Northwestern University.